-It also gives you a seriously good workout because you have to use most of the lower leg muscle groups as well as the stabilising muscles in your leg, core and other parts of the body.
+It also gives you a seriously good workout because you have to use most of the lower leg muscle groups as well as the stabilizing muscles in your leg, core and other parts of the body.

 You can’t go past this classic exercise if you want to work your upper body, especially your pectorals (aka chest muscles).

-There are so many variations you can do, from the standard shoulder width apart to variations of hand placement and angle (ie. putting your legs or hands higher up).
+There are so many variations you can do, from the standard shoulder-width apart to variations of hand placement and angle (ie. putting your legs or hands higher up).
 Each will focus on more specific parts of the muscle group so you can do a combination of different angles and positions if you like.